-- clearer definitions of portable and industrial batteries, - stricter enforcement, - Increasing market transparency (e.g. by requiring systems to publish the chemistries they collects) to enable producers to make an informed choice when selecting a system.
+- clearer definitions of portable and industrial batteries; - stricter enforcement; - Increasing market transparency (e.g. by requiring organisations to publish the chemistries they collect) to enable producers to make an informed choice when selecting a organisation.

-Alternatively, the issue could be addressed by restricting the right of each system to choose how it collect batteries, namely by
+Alternatively, the issue could be addressed by restricting the right of each organisation to choose how it collect batteries, namely by

-- requiring mandatory participation of systems in a central coordination, which would also provide a single interface between systems and local authorities - imposing measureable requirements regarding awareness creation and collection point density on systems.
+- requiring mandatory participation of organisations in a central coordination body, which would also provide a single interface between organisations and local authorities; and - imposing on organisations measureable requirements regarding awareness creation and collection point density.